 Let me clear this up immediately, I am not anti-player empowerment.
 I actually love it.
 It brings me a lot of joy to think about one of these star players walking into an owner’s office and telling them what’s what.
 And it brings me even more joy when I think about the owner having to oblige even if they don’t want to.
 Any personal opposition I have towards it is purely selfish.
 But while there are some positive effects on the surface, the good definitely comes at a cost.

 Now before we go any further, allow me to not be presumptuous and explain what Hamsterdam is and who Bunny Colvin is as briefly as I can.
 Bunny Colvin is a character on the HBO series, “The Wire”.
 On the show, he basically legalized drugs in certain areas of his district.
 The local drug dealers referred to these areas as “Hamsterdam”.
 They meant Amsterdam but they didn’t know that.
-When the cops were explaining to the “street pharmacists” they’d be able to do their business with impunity in designated places, they likened their decision to look the other way to the neutrality of Amsterdam during World War I. But the youngsters unintentionally mispronounced the name of the country so here we are.
+When the cops were explaining to the “street pharmacists” that they’d be able to do their business with impunity in designated places, they likened their decision to look the other way to the neutrality of Amsterdam during World War I. These areas were also aptly named due to drugs being legal in said country.
+But the youngsters unintentionally mispronounced the name of the country so here we are.
 All police commanders were under pressure from the Commissioner and Deputy of Operations to make a dent in Baltimore’s rampant crime problem.
-And while Colvin was celebrated by the higher ups in the police department for crime reduction in the parts of the city that were unaffected by his experiment, once the secret was out he faced severe punishment and humiliation.
+And while Colvin was celebrated by the higher-ups in the police department for crime reduction in the parts of the city that were unaffected by his experiment, once the secret was out he faced severe punishment and humiliation.
 In case you haven’t seen it or just want to relive it, here’s how he was dealt with.

 Both endeavors got off to rocky starts.
 It took Colvin’s idea some time to catch on but when it did, it worked exactly as he envisioned.
 LeBron ran into some hiccups his first year in Miami but eventually was able to punch through the wall.
 When both of these ventures were good, they were great.
 Colvin was able to roll up to his bosses with his chest out boasting a 14% decrease in the crime rate and LeBron was able to hoist the Larry O’ Brien trophy.
 People questioned the ideology behind both moves but the results ultimately spoke for themselves.